By Katianne Olson

 I’m incredibly honored to bring this message to the world, but this time, with the words to say.

 Katianne (Katie-Anne) Olson is a special education teacher and author of The Resilient Brain: Understanding Traumatic Brain Injury for Kids.
-She lives in the Chicago suburbs with her husband and two children.
+She lives in Chicago with her husband and two children.

 To learn more about Katianne, visit her website and follow her on Instagram.